M

 Coverage

-Input Scenario Create Format Store Environment Query & Concretise Allocate Execute Analyse Coverage Test Evaluate Decide Audit
+Input Scenario Create Format Store Environment Query & Concretise Allocate Execute Safety Argument Coverage Test Evaluate Safety Case Decide Audit

 After execution, the data is analysed as part of the safety assessment of the system.
 There are two main blocks in this analysis: Coverage and Test Evaluate.
 The Coverage block examines the test from multiple perspectives and derives a combined coverage outcome.
 These perspectives might include analysing coverage of the parameter value ranges in the logical scenario using individual concrete parameter values.
 Based on the analysis outcome, an iterative process derives new concrete scenarios within given logical scenario’s parameter ranges to identify failure conditions (e.g., parameter combinations that lead to system failure).
 This iterative feedback loop is indicated by the red feedback arrow.

-Another aspect of Coverage Analysis is Operational Design Domain (ODD) analysis.
+Another aspect of Coverage Analysis is ODD analysis.
 Here, the accumulated ODD features covered by the set of test scenarios are examined to determine if enough of the system’s ODD is covered.
 ODD is the focus because it defines the operational boundary within which the system is expected to operate safely.
 Thus, it is essential to thoroughly explore this claimed boundary using a diverse set of scenarios.
 These are just two examples that form the coverage concept, and the SUNRISE project will continue to explore this further in later stages.